My Binge Eating Recovery Story

 This meant throwing out the scales!
 I stopped measuring myself.
 I stopped checking my body size and shape constantly (yes, I used to do this).
 Of course, I still looked in the mirror to check if my clothes were fitting ok.
 But, I didn’t stand naked in front of the mirror and criticize and hate on myself.

-3. Stop Waiting For Weight Loss
+3. Stop Waiting For Weight Loss and Focus On Recovery

 I stopped waiting for the ‘perfect size’ or ‘perfect body’ to live my life.
 I started wearing clothes that I loved and felt good in.
 Because when I felt good, I noticed I treated myself differently.
 I saw the world differently.
 Ultimately, instead of ‘waiting’ for the ideal perfection (does that even exist?)
 I did everything I loved.